Sunday, December 6, 2020

 Overview

 1. Pick only organic, relevant content!
-Discard irrelevant, miscalibrated content.
+Discard irrelevant, miscalibrated and toxic content.

 2. Focus on quantity, not quality